A Formalism for the Transport and Matching of Coupled Beams in Accelerators: Introduction

 Single-particle coupled parametrizations have already been introduced.
 First, Mais-Ripken introduced their coupled parametrization as an extension of the Courant-Snyder parametrization~\cite{willeke1989methods}.
-Edwards-Teng introduced a general decoupled parametrization through a transformation that removes the coupling and considers the optics as in the uncoupled case of Courant-Snyder parametrization~\cite{edwards1973parametrization}.
+Edwards-Teng introduced a general decoupling parametrization through a transformation that removes the coupling and considers the optics as in the uncoupled case of Courant-Snyder parametrization~\cite{edwards1973parametrization}.
 Lebedev-Bogacz introduced an extension of Mais-Ripken parametrization by parameterizing the transfer map and writing down the eigenvectors~\cite{lebedev2010betatron}.
 Most of these parametrizations are presented and summarized in this review on coupling~\cite{vanwelde2023parametrizations}.
 New coupled parametrization approaches have been published recently, shedding more light on beam coupling~\cite{tzenov2024linear}.
 In~\cite{tzenov2024linear}, they also show the tune map, which suggests that the resonance diagram will be surfaces rather than resonance lines, which is an interesting phenomenon.
-Recent advancements in 4D phase space reconstruction make coupled lattices possible~\cite{kim2024four,hoover2024four}.
+Recent advancements in 4D phase space reconstruction make strongly coupled lattices possible~\cite{kim2024four,hoover2024four}.
 Turn-by-turn data can also give clues about the coupled parameters, as shown in~\cite{morozov2024coupled}.
-There is also interesting work suggesting that specific strong correlations between $x$ and $y$ planes can lead to better space-charge performance and even self-consistent beam distributions~\cite{burov2013circular,gilanliogullaricircular,gilanliogullarirotational,danilov2003self}.
-A fully coupled beam with nonzero angular momentum creates a delta function correlation between the $x$--$y'$ and $y$--$x'$ planes, which leads to intrinsic flatness with a round beam cross-section, called circular modes.
-Circular mode beams inherit strong $x$--$y$ plane coupling and intrinsic flatness through Derbenev's Adapter, for example, which is presented in the Applications section.
+There is also interesting work suggesting that specific strong correlations between $x$ and $y$ planes can lead to better space-charge performance including self-consistent beam distributions~\cite{burov2013circular,gilanliogullaricircular,gilanliogullarirotational,danilov2003self}.
+A fully coupled beam with non-zero angular momentum creates a delta function correlation between the $x$--$y'$ and $y$--$x'$ planes, which leads to intrinsic flatness with a round beam cross-section, called circular modes.
+Circular mode beams inherit strong $x$--$y$ plane coupling and intrinsic flatness through Derbenev's Adapter, as presented in the Applications section.
 Danilov distribution is a class of coupled beam distributions that are self-consistent under space charge forces, similar to Kapchinskij-Vladimirskij (KV) distribution~\cite{kapchinskij1959limitations}.
-Furthermore, it is proposed that synchrotron sources can benefit from round beams rather than flat beams, especially for low-emittance machines~\cite{li2022designing}, where manipulation of the beam shape can be achieved through managing coupling scales and strengths in a lattice for the desired beam projections.
+Furthermore, it was shown that synchrotron light sources would benefit from round beams rather than flat beams, especially for low-emittance machines~\cite{li2022designing}.
+In these machines, the beam shape can be manipulated by managing coupling scales and strengths in a lattice to achieve the desired beam projections.